-Please don't let that keep you from contacting a day-of coordinator.
+Please don't let that keep you from contacting a Coordinator.
 There are many out there in varying price ranges.
-Be honest about what you are willing to spend; oftentimes DOCs know of other DOCs that may be more affordable and in your price range.
+Be honest about what you are willing to spend; oftentimes Coordinators know of other Coordinators that may be more affordable and in your price range.

 Any other suggestions or things to avoid?